aldettinger/camel-quarkus-workshop/README.md

  + At the end of the prerequisites, there is a docker pull command where the graalvm version may need to be updated

 @TODO:
- + ClassCastException in DEV mode part-1 and others (part-2 seems fixed, I don't know why)
- + part-3 is brokenn activemq has been removed
+ + part-3 is broken activemq has been removed, should be re-enabled with CQ 3.0.0-RC2